HIV testing

 You can get an HIV test:

-For the most part, antibodies are visible in the test six weeks after infection.
-But it may take longer for the antibodies to appear.
-That is why a negative test result three months after the most recent risk situation is considered reliable.
+In most instances, antibodies are visible in the test six weeks after infection, but it may take longer for the antibodies to appear.
+This is why a negative test result taken three months after the most recent exposure is considered fully reliable.
 However, you can get tested for HIV as early as 4-6 weeks after exposure.
 If the result is negative, it should be confirmed with a new test, which is taken after the three months have passed.
 During this time, we advise to use a condom or dental dam during sex.
 A lot of water-soluble or silicone-based lubricant should be used together with a condom for anal intercourse.

 HIV can be tested through a blood test from your arm, with a rapid HIV test or with a home HIV test.
 The HIV test is usually done with either a vein blood test from the arm or a drop of blood from the fingertip.
 The most commonly used test in Finland is HIV AgAb.
 This type of test recognizes both the antigen and antibodies in the serum.